 If a parent leaves you an IRA, you are the beneficiary.
 The IRS calls this situation a non-spouse inheritance.
 Parent to child is the most common non-spouse situation, but it’s not exclusive.
 As a non-spouse beneficiary, you cannot retitle the IRA in your own name.
 That benefit is only available for spouses.
 You can, however, transfer the account into a new account.
 This is known as an “inherited IRA.”

-You can immediately cash out traditional or Roth IRAs through a lump sum distribution.
+You could immediately cash out traditional or Roth IRAs through a lump sum distribution.
 With traditional IRAs, withdrawals are taxable income.
 However, withdrawals from Roth IRAs (as long as the account was open for at least five years) are tax-free.
 The downside of taking all the money out immediately is that you lose the long-term benefits that occur when the money grows within the IRA.
 However, it is an option if you need funds right away.

 Inheriting retirement accounts can be stressful.
 As it stands, the rules are complex and not the most user-friendly.
 You’ll want to make sure you understand all of your options before making any decisions about your inheritance.
 It’s always better to take your time with financial decisions.